 SAMBa has a current cohort of 85 students whose thesis topics range from problems which are industrially motivated, to more abstract problems, and which use deterministic, probabilistic, statistical and computational mathematical tools.
 The department of Mathematical Sciences at Bath provides an excellent research environment and the SAMBa cohort offers invaluable peer support.

-The first year of SAMBa will consist of courses and symposia tailored to the individual student, together with Integrative Think Tanks.
+The first year of SAMBa will consist of courses, projects and symposia tailored to the individual student, together with Integrative Think Tanks.
 ITTs are intensive, week-long events where students work in collaboration with academics and industrialists to synthesise relevant mathematical formulations for solving industrial and cross-disciplinary problems.

 Further details about the current programme can be found here.